xuan32546/IOS13-SimulateTouch/README.md

 3. Instant controlling supported.
 The ios device can be controlled with no latency from other devices/computers.
 4. System-level touch simulation (will not inject to any process).

+## Upcoming Future Updates (ALL FREE & OPEN SOURCE!)
+1. Color picker.
+Get the color of a specified pixel.
+2. Touch recording.
+Record your touch event and play back.
+3. Script shop for users to download scripts made by others.
+Just like the App Store.
+4. Physical buttons Simulations.
+5. Image matching.
+6. Activator.
+7. Jailbreak detection bypass for games. (not sure whether I will release this.
+But if I do, I will never release source code for this part)

 ## Installation
 1. Open Cydia - Sources - Edit - Add - http://47.114.83.227 ("http" instead of "https"!!!
 Please double check this.)
 2. Install ***"ZJXTouchSimulation"*** tweak